Fridtjof Nansen-class frigate: Service history

 On 8 November 2018, while returning from participation in Exercise Trident Juncture, Helge Ingstad was involved in a collision with a Maltese-registered oil tanker, Sola TS, that severely damaged the frigate and caused a severe list that placed it in serious danger of sinking in spite of its position.
-The frigate was successfully beached to prevent it sinking and allow the crew to be evacuated.
+The frigate first ran aground and then was successfully beached and tethered with wire cable to prevent it sinking and allow the crew to be evacuated.
 In the early hours of 13 November the vessel partially sank with only smaller sections of the superstructure remaining above water.
-The vessel was recovered but with the cost of repair prohibitive it has been decommissioned and was scrapped.
+The vessel was recovered but with the cost of repair prohibitive it was decommissioned and scrapped.

 Ships in class

 The ships are named after explorers Fridtjof Nansen, Roald Amundsen, Otto Sverdrup, Helge Ingstad and Thor Heyerdahl.

+Future replacement

+In June 2023, the Norwegian Ministry of Defence published The Military Advice of the Chief of Defence 2023, in which General Eirik Kristoffersen (Chief of Defence) recommended that Norway replace the RNoN's in-service Fridtjof Nansen-class frigates and increase the force level to six ships.
+Delivering a new frigate likely will be central to the government’s long-term plan to build a new surface force structure within a wider fleet renewal programme.
+The government likely will emphasize the need to deliver the future frigate through partnership with close allies.

+In the New Norwegian Long Term Plan on Defence from April 2024, it is proposed to replace the class with five new frigates with the same focus (ASW) as the Nansen class.